 So, if you know how to make yogurt, making Greek yogurt is a breeze!

 Have you ever made your own yogurt?
 If not, you can check out Making Yogurt to see just how easy and economical it is!
-Basically, you heat milk, add yogurt culture (I have purchased mine from my affiliate partner, yogurt starter, or a Greek yogurt from a local store that contains active yogurt cultures), pour the milk, cultures and all, in a jar and maintain the warmth to allow the yogurt cultures to multiply making a great tasting, probiotic treat.
+Basically, you heat milk, add yogurt culture, or a Greek yogurt from a local store that contains active yogurt cultures, pour the milk, cultures and all, in a jar and maintain the warmth to allow the yogurt cultures to multiply making a great tasting, probiotic treat.

 Difference Between Traditional Yogurt and Greek Yogurt

 Unlike traditional yogurt, Greek yogurt is strained after the cultures have been added to the milk and has thickened.
 This means that Greek yogurt is thicker than traditional yogurt , has a higher protein content and a thicker mouth feel.

 There are different ways to strain the yogurt but I have used cheesecloth.
 Placing the yogurt in cheesecloth which is large enough to draw up the edges around the yogurt, I secure it with a string and hang it suspended over a bowl to catch the whey as it strains.
 Not only is it inconvenient to manage a bag of straining yogurt it is also a pain to rinse and clean the cheesecloth after straining the yogurt!
 I like to get all (or most, anyway) of the residual out of the cheesecloth before putting it in the wash.
 If you don’t, it sours and as you probably guessed, the whole load of laundry smells – bad!
 As a result, I didn’t make Greek yogurt very often.
 But, that has changed…

 Thanks to my daughter-in-law who loaned me her Greek Yogurt Maker!

 If your family likes Greek yogurt, you will be surprised how easy it can be to make!